thinkful-ei19/trent-ow-teamfinder-client/README.md

 ## Ambitious Extensions of MVP

 * OAuth through Blizzard (also adding google login)
-* Build in app forgot password link
+* Build in app "forgot password link"
 * Dividing players amongst different regions
 * A reputation system amongst players
 * Adding a teams tab, to allow users to create a team card and allow other players to send a request to join
-* Using a webscraper to grab a players Skill rating that would be dynamic
+* Using a webscraper to grab a players Skill rating that would change when it changed in game